-As game developers adopt transparency features, such as app-ads.txt (an IAB-coordinated standard for signaling the legitimacy of the sellers of an app's inventory), brands will follow their consumers into gaming environments.
+As game developers adopt these transparency features, such as app-ads.txt (an IAB-coordinated standard for signaling a site's legitimacy), brands will follow their consumers into gaming environments.
 However, a lot will depend on how fast the long tail of game developers adopt these standards and offer automated and measurable ad buying experiences.
 So far, many have been satisfied with CPI-driven campaigns for game app installs and have lagged other publishers.
-"I think the only big driver for [gaming developers] to adopt [Open Measurement and app-ads.txt] is their desire to attract more brand budgets," said Paulina Klimenko, senior vice president at digital ad tech company PubMatic.
+"I think the only big driver for [gaming developers] to adopt [Open Measurement and app-ads.txt] is their desire to attract more brand budgets," said Paulina Klimenko, senior vice president at digital adtech company Pubmatic.